aadennis/MusicMaking/ChordPro/Code/MemoryTest/README.md

 ---

-# 🎸 **ChordReveal — README.md**
+# 🎸 **ChordReveal**

-A browser‑based chord‑memory tool, that steps through a song one chord line at a time.
+A browser‑based chord‑memory tool.
+It steps through a song, one chord line at a time.
 It loads a simple `.txt` file containing sections, chord lines, and lyrics, plus optional metadata at the top.
-The interface supports tap, click, and keyboard stepping — including a “go back” function — and offers a **Leading Words Mode** that shows the first two words of each lyric line alongside its chord line.
+The interface supports tap, click, and keyboard stepping — including a “go back” function.
+It has a **Leading Words Mode** that shows the first two words of each lyric line alongside its chord line.

 ---